TN Nation: 2-Minute drill with Titans DE Jack Crawford

 NASHVILLE, Tenn.
-(WKRN) — Every Saturday during the season, News 2’s Kayla Anderson will introduce you to a new Tennessee Titans player on TN Nation.
+(WKRN) — During the season, WKRN’s Kayla Anderson will introduce you to a new Tennessee Titans player on TN Nation.
 With limited fans allowed at games this year, it’s a way for you to get to know these guys a littler better.
 This week features Titans defensive end Jack Crawford.

 Click on video box to watch full interview.